Programs for Children Enrolled

 We encourage parents to stop in at any time during the day to visit the child or spend a little time with us to get an idea of what we are about and what we do daily.
 We always are available, at your request, to discuss your child’s progress at the center.

-Management is available by both email and by phone.
-Our phone is in our Center office and we are so frequently in classrooms, outside, etc. that it is best to try us on email or direct lines to ensure a prompt response.
+Management is available by email, podium and phone.
+Our phone is in our Center office and we are so frequently in classrooms, outside, etc. that it is best to try us on email or Podium (click the small icon in the lower right of the website) to ensure a prompt response.

 Additionally we have an online calendar that shows what Fun Fridays are, what weekly theme we are doing, what day special guests are coming as well as our lunch menu.
 We have a general Facebook that gives the updates from our calendar and also a private Facebook for each location where we share pictures of our day.

-Daily written reports are given to parents of infants and toddlers.
-These forms include information about your child’s food intake, bowel movements, and general behavior.
-Formal conferences are held twice a year to provide you with a written assessment of your child’s intellectual, physical, social and emotional development. discuss your child’s development and any other concerns your child may be having.
+Formal conferences are held twice a year to provide you with a written assessment of your child’s intellectual, physical, social and emotional development.
+Discuss your child’s development and any other concerns your child may be having.
+The written assessments are kept in each child’s file.
+Throughout the year, our teachers are gathering information of your child’s milestones and adding them to your Kindertales profile.
+We welcome any conference outside of the bi-annual conference to ensure we have continuity of care with your child.
 Parents are welcome to visit the center during open hours.
 If at any time you wish to have a meeting with your child’s teacher, please do not hesitate to call.

 To make sure that we are communicating well, we follow up all of our parent communication with an email to make sure that what we heard is what the parent was trying to communicate.
 If ever there is a disconnect between the parent and the center, we always ask to bring it up asap.

-During your child’s attendance at LN, there may arise a problem the parent feels should be corrected.
+During your child’s attendance, there may arise a problem the parent feels should be corrected.
 The parent can first bring the problem to the teacher.
 If the problem is not resolved to the parent’s satisfaction, the problem is to be presented to the Center Director.
-We do have an upper management team that consists of our Director of Compliance and our Operating Officer that is also available to resolve any issues.
-The goal here is to fully resolve the problem.
+We do have an upper management team that consists of our Area Director and our Chief Operating Officer that is also available to resolve any issues.
+The goal is to fully resolve the problem.

 Certain symptoms in children may suggest the presence of communicable disease.
 Children who have one or more of the following symptoms should be excluded from the childcare setting until 24 hours after symptoms have subsided or a physician has certified that the symptoms are not associated with an infection agent or they are no longer a threat to the health of other children.
 Parents must report any communicable disease to the center.